Blood sausage: Caribbean

 In Trinidad and Tobago, the local style of blood sausage is heavily seasoned with local peppers and traditionally prepared from pig's blood, often replaced by pig's liver today.
 It is sold by local producers as a popular accompaniment to rolls of crusty hops bread or served as an accompaniment to trotter souse, a stew based on trotters.

+In the U.S. territory of Puerto Rico, it is served fried and mostly consumed during the holidays.